What’s the best plagiarism checker for 2020 and do you need it?

 Plagiarism checkers can be used to cross-check text for duplicated content (this may include quoted material, paraphrased material, similarities in wording, etc.).
 This essential writing tool helps ensure that the text is original and correctly cited.

-These tools can help polish your work.
-In an academic setting, a plagiarism detector can help you polish and prepare your work for submitting.
+These paid and free tools can help polish your work.
+In an academic setting, a plagiarism detector can help you prepare your work for an important submission.

 1. Superior Results

 If you need to know when a local shop is open, Google is ideal.
 If you want to check your document for plagiarism, though, Google can be hit or miss.

 This is problematic because Google could tell you that your own paper is fine (when there are incorrectly cited quotes or other issues).
 You could submit a flawed paper that doesn’t get the right grade or triggers an academic review.